getify/You-Dont-Know-JS/get-started/ch1.md

 ### Filling the Gaps

-If the forwards-compatibility issue is not related to new syntax, but rather to a missing API method that was only recently added, the most common solution is to provide a definition for that missing API method that stands in and acts as if the older environment had already had it natively defined.
+If the forwards-compatibility issue is not related to the new syntax, but rather to a missing API method that was only recently added, the most common solution is to provide a definition for that missing API method that stands in and acts as if the older environment had already had it natively defined.
 This pattern is called a polyfill (aka "shim").

 Consider this code: